CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 **Static:**

   - **PROS**
-    - Is part of the main executable therefore, the app cannot crash during launch or runtime due to a missing library.
+    - Is part of the main executable and therefore the app cannot crash during launch or runtime due to a missing library.
-    - Overall smaller size of the final executable as the symbols can be stripped of.
+    - Overall smaller size of the final executable as the unused symbols can be stripped.
-    - In terms of calls speed there is no difference in between the main executable and the library as the library is part of the main executable.
+    - In terms of call speed, there is no difference between the main executable and the library as the library is part of the main executable.
     - Compiler can provide some extra optimisation during the build time of the main executable.

   - **CONS**
     - The library must NOT be linked transitively as each link of the library would add it again.
-The library must be present only once in the memory either in the main executable or one of its dependencies else the app on the start needs to decide which library is going to be used.
+The library must be present only once in the memory either in the main executable or one of its dependencies otherwise the app will need to decide on startup which library is going to be used.
     - The main executable must be recompiled when the library has an update even though the library's interface remains the same.
-    - Memory footprint of the main executable is bigger which implies the load time of the App is slower.
+    - Memory footprint of the main executable is bigger which implies the load time of the App (TODO: App? app? case) is slower.

 ## Essentials

 When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while a dynamic one is opened and linked at the start time.
 Thereafter, if there are two frameworks linking the same static library the app will launch with warnings `Class loaded twice ... one of them will be used.` issue.
 That causes a much slower app starts as the app needs to decide which of those classes will be used.
-So as in the worst case when two different versions of the same static library are used the app will use them interchangeably.
-The debugging will become a horror if that case happens that being said, it is very important to be sure that the linking was done right and no warnings appear.
+Furthermore, when two different versions of the same static library are used the app will use them interchangeably.
+Debugging will become a horror in that case.
+That being said, it is very important to be sure that the linking was done right and no warnings appear.

 All that is the reason why using dynamically linked frameworks for internal development is the way to go.
 However, working with static libraries is, unfortunately, inevitable especially when working with 3rd party libraries.
 Big companies like Google, Microsoft or Amazon are using static libraries for distributing their SDKs.
 For example: `GoogleMaps`, `GooglePlaces`, `Firebase`, `MSAppCenter` and all subsets of those SDKs are linked statically.

 When using 3rd party dependency manager like Cocoapods for linking one static library attached to more than one project (App or Framework) it would fail the installation with `target has transitive dependencies that include static binaries`.
-Therefore, it takes an extra effort to link static binaries into multiple frameworks.
+Therefore, it takes extra effort to link static binaries into multiple frameworks.

 Let's have a look at how to link such a static library into a dynamically linked SDK.